ShermanTsang/laravel-admin-ext-editormd/README.md

         'enable' => true,
 		// Set to true if you want to take advantage the screen length for your editormd instance.
 		'wideMode' => false,
+		// Set to true when the instance included in larave-admin tab component.
+		'dynamicMode' => false,
         // Editor configuration
         'config' => [
 		'path' => '/vendor/laravel-admin-ext/editormd/editormd-1.5.0/lib/',